 Social Media Myths Debunked Once And For All

 With that being said, let’s get clear on three common misconceptions about social media right now!

 Myth Number One: Social media is free marketing.

 Social media is not free marketing.
 Read my lips: Social media is NOT free marketing.
 Why?

 As entrepreneurs, one of our most valuable resources is time.
 Our time is money.
 That means, every minute spent on social media is costing you money.
-Every minute your inexperienced-with-social-media assistant spends on social media is costing you money.
-So we have to figure out how to efficiently spend our time on social media.
+Every minute your inexperienced assistant spends on social media is costing you money.
+So we have to figure out how to efficiently spend our time online.

 If you are shaking your head thinking this doesn’t apply to you because you have a student intern handling your social media for you, well… you put your brand in the hands of a student, so you have a whole ‘nother problem.

 Myth Number Two: You can do social media in an hour a day.

 There is only a snippet of truth to this one, which is why I’m mentioning it.
 It’s actually one of the most disastrous social media myths floating around.